Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Results and analysis

 \subsection{Field Behaviour}

 The field behaves as expected, with the mild modification of the attractor solution at unfreezing (slow-roll instead of scaling), which leads to free-fall.
-The evolution is depicted in Figs.~\ref{fig:barotropicparam}, \ref{fig:densparamefolds}, \ref{fig:hubble} and \ref{fig:logdens} for the example point at $\alpha=0.0005, \ \kappa=145, \ \lambda=0.008125$, and $V_{\lambda}$ tuned to the $\textnormal{SH}_{0}\textnormal{ES}$ cosmological constant \cite{sh0es2021}.
-The observables obtained in this case (i.e. the values of $H_0$, $w_0$ and $w_a$) are shown in Table~\ref{tab:fieldpoint}.
-The behaviour of the Hubble parameter is a function of redshift as can be seen in Fig.~\ref{fig:hubble}.
+The evolution is depicted in Fig.~\ref{fig:hubbleanddensities}, Fig. \ref{fig:densityparameterandbarotropicparameter} for the example point at $\alpha=0.0005, \ \kappa=145, \ \lambda=0.008125$, and $V_{\Lambda}$ tuned to the $\textnormal{SH}0\textnormal{ES}$ cosmological constant \cite{sh0es2021}.
+The observables obtained in this case (\textit{i.e.} the values of $H_0$, $w_0$ and $w_a$) are shown in Table~\ref{tab:fieldpoint}.
+The behaviour of the Hubble parameter is a function of redshift as can be seen in the left panel of Fig.~\ref{fig:hubbleanddensities}.

-As mentioned in Table \ref{tab:constraints}, the maximum allowed value of the EDE density parameter at equality is just over 0.1.
-However, it is possible that this is too lenient a constraint because unlike the models for which this constraint was developed, our model has a true free-fall period, which means it redshifts away \textit{exactly} as $a^{-6}$ rather than below this rate as in oscillatory behaviour (see Figs.~\ref{fig:barotropicparam} and \ref{fig:logdens}).
-A full MCMC analysis may provide a more accurate constraint for non-oscillatory models.
+As shown in Table \ref{tab:constraints}, the maximum allowed value of the EDE density parameter at equality is just over 0.1.
+However, it is possible that this is too lenient a constraint because unlike the models for which this constraint was developed, our model has a true free-fall period, which means it redshifts away \textit{exactly} as $a^{-6}$ rather than below this rate as in oscillatory behaviour (see the right panels of Fig.~\ref{fig:hubbleanddensities}, Fig. \ref{fig:densityparameterandbarotropicparameter})\footnote{A more accurate constraint of $\sim0.086$ for non-oscillatory models is provided in Ref.~\cite{Lin_2019}, which does not significantly narrow our allowed parameter space.}.
+Note that for oscillating EDE in a potential $V\propto \phi^{2n}$, as the original EDE \cite{edecanresolve}, there is a limit $n<3$ ($n<5$) for matter (radiation) domination.
+This is because for $n>3$ ($n>5$) there exists an scaling attractor $\phi\propto t^{1/(1-n)}$, which means that oscillations are impeded \cite{PhysRevD.37.3406,Liddle:1998xm}.
+Recently, a similar result was found in Ref. \cite{Smith:2019ihp}, where it is shown that the data favours $2\lesssim n \lesssim 3.4$ at the $68\%$ C.L.
+Since EDE typically unfreezes around matter-radiation equality, this implies that the density of oscillating EDE cannot decrease faster than $\rho_{\phi}\propto a^{-9/2}$, \textit{i.e.}, not as fast as true free-fall, where $\rho_\phi\propto a^{-6}$ as we obtain.